data-intelligence-analysis/data_science/Python/Jupyter Notebook/Readme.md

-Data Analysis on a Database of movies and their respective details.
+Data Analysis on a dataset of movies and their respective details.